watspeed/systems-platform-security/lab1/lab1-guide.md

 `apt` is the command for the [package manager](https://ubuntu.com/server/docs/package-management) on Ubuntu, which we will use a lot throughout this course.

-## Step 2: install VM-related packages
+## Step 2: Install VM-related packages

 As we will be learning attacks and defenses in this course, it is not a bad idea to run the experiments in an isolated environment.
-In this step, we will setup our first level of isolation --- a virtual machine (VM).
+In this step, we will set up our first level of isolation --- a virtual machine (VM).

 More specifically, we will be using